galaxyproject/galaxy-hub/src/learn/datatypes/index.md

 Seeing the official specification (and online validation tool) for details is highly recommended.

+**TIP** When using `GFF3` datasets in Galaxy, the dataset must containly **only the single header line and the primary data lines** or tools may error.
+Extra comment lines (###), repeats, and fasta content is not accepted.

+ > When obtaining reference annotation from the **Ensembl** downloads area, choose the `GTF` annotation for use with Galaxy's tools.
+Avoid the `GFF3` annotation as it contains this extra content.

 Known as [General Feature Format 3](http://en.wikipedia.org/wiki/General_feature_format), or `GFF3`.